RavanH/xml-sitemaps-manager/README.md

-# wp-sitemap-manager
+# WordPress XML Sitemaps Manager

-WordPress XML Sitemap Manager
+Fix some bugs and add new options to manage the WordPress core XML Sitemaps.